Asymptotically Good Additive Cyclic Codes Exist: Introduction

-In the present note, we bridge the gap between cyclic codes and quasi-cyclic codes by establishing a map between the two.
-First, we show that additive cyclic codes over field extensions, a superclass of cyclic codes, are good, by deriving a modified Gilbert-Varshamov bound for them.
+To gain in generality, we give a map between additive constacyclic codes and quasi-twisted codes.
+Constacyclic codes are a natural generalization of cyclic codes when the alphabet is nonbinary.
+They are defined as linear codes invariant under the constashift (to be defined below), a one-parameter generalization of the cyclic shift.
+They have been used to construct codes for the Lee metric \cite{B}, and, under the name pseudo-cyclic, to build MDS codes over large alphabets \cite{PD}.
+They are the case of index unity of quasi-twisted codes.
+Thus constacyclic codes and quasitwisted codes are in the same relation as cyclic codes and quasi-cyclic codes.
+The class of quasi-twisted codes, which contains both constacyclic codes (when the index is one) and quasi-cyclic codes (when the constashift is the usual shift) as a subclass, forms an important class of linear codes \cite{CPW,JY,LS}.
+In particular, we show that additive constacyclic codes over field extensions, a superclass of constacyclic codes, are asymptotically good, by deriving a modified Gilbert-Varshamov bound for them.
 Additive cyclic codes are motivated by the construction of quantum error-correcting codes \cite{B2,BE}, and enjoy a structure theory similar to that of cyclic codes \cite{B1}.
-We build on a natural map between quasi-cyclic codes of index $\ell$ over $\F_q,$ and additive cyclic codes over $\F_{q^\ell}.$ This map was exploited in \cite{STGSS} in the reverse direction to construct quasi-cyclic codes from cyclic codes.
+This latter property has been extended recently to additive constacyclic codes \cite{CCC}.
+We build on a natural map between quasi-twisted codes of index $\ell$ over $\F_q,$ and additive constacyclic codes over $\F_{q^\ell}.$ This map was exploited in \cite{STGSS} when $\lambda=1$ in the reverse direction to construct quasi-cyclic codes from cyclic codes.
 Note that the connection with additive cyclic codes has already been observed in \cite{GOO}.
-Combining this last observation with the existence result of \cite{AGSS}, we can show that additive cyclic codes over alphabets of non-square order are good.
+Combining this last observation with the existence result of \cite{AGSS}, we can show that additive constacyclic codes over extension field are asymptotically good.

-In a second stage, we show, by using an alternative map between quasi-cyclic codes and 2-D cyclic codes that cyclic codes can be constructed, provided the quasi-cyclic code has some extra symmetry provided by self-duality.
-Using this technique with random double circulant codes, and random four-circulant codes, we can prove that good long cyclic codes over $\F_q$ exist for all $q$ even, all $q=p^a$ with $p$ a prime $ \equiv 1 \pmod{4},$ and all $q=p^{2^a (2b+1)}$ with $a>0,$ and $p$ a prime $\equiv 3 \pmod{4}.$ The only missing finite fields are $\F_q$ when $q$ is an odd power of the field characteristic, and that characteristic is $\equiv 3 \pmod{4}.$ We thus provide a partial solution to a fifty year old open problem.

 The material is organized as follows.
 Section II collects standard notation and notions on codes and asymptotics.
-Section III studies the said map and uses it to construct long additive cyclic codes in Theorem \ref{main}.
-Section IV constructs good long cyclic codes.
-Section V concludes this note and sketches some open problems.
+Section III studies the said map and uses it to construct additive constacyclic codes in Theorems 3.4 and 3.6.
+Section IV concludes this paper and sketches some open problems.